peizhiliu168/alt-tabs/readme.md

 - Alt+Q (with tabs window open) - select the current highlighted tab
 - Alt+W (with tabs window open) - highlight the next tab to the right
 - Alt+Shift+W (with tabs window open) - highlight the next tab to the left
-- Left and right arrow keys - move the highlight to the right or left tabs
+- Left and right arrow keys (with tabs window open) - move the highlight to the right or left tabs
+- Enter (with tabs window open) - select the current highlighted tab
 - Escape (with tabs window open) - exit the tabs window
 - Mouse click
   - Click on any tab to select it
   - Click outside the tabs to exit the tabs window

 # Note
-- Please restart your browser to enable this extension
+- Please restart your browser or refresh all your tabs to enable this extension
 - You may find Alt+W to not work on certain pages such as the Chrome extensions page or the new tabs page